 The irony of restless legs syndrome is that the very act of lying down and trying to relax only activates the symptoms.
 Symptoms usually arise if you’re inactive for extended periods, such as on long flights or car trips.
 They are often worse at night and gone in the early morning, so some people catch up on sleep at sunrise.

 Once it appears, restless legs syndrome generally doesn’t go away.
 Symptoms might decrease or disappear for days, weeks or months, but they usually return.
 The condition can affect one or both legs and even the arms or torso.

 The cause of restless legs syndrome in most cases is unknown.
 Research shows that affected people often have too little or malfunctioning iron in the brain.
-“We also know that there’s some problem with the system, and patients often have a good response to dopamine medicine,” says Allen.
+“We also know that there’s some problem with the A brain chemical that regulates movement, motivation and other functions. system, and patients often have a good response to dopamine medicine,” says Allen.
 Imaging studies show that people with restless legs syndrome have abnormalities in a movement-related brain region where dopamine is active.

-Because the disorder tends to run in families, likely play a role.
+Because the disorder tends to run in families, Stretches of DNA, a substance you inherit from your parents, that define characteristics such as eye color and your risk for certain diseases. likely play a role.
 Learning more about the underlying genes might lead to improved treatments in the future.